gerryd/cookbook/content/recipe/drinks/advocaat.md

 - 8 large or 10 small eggs (more is better)
 - 200 cl 96% alcohol
-- 300 gr very fine granulated sugar
+- 300 g very fine granulated sugar
 - 20 gr vannilated sugar (or vanilla flavour)
 - 385 ml (1 can) condensed milk (unsweetened)

 # Directions

-- separate the white and yolks
+- separate the whites and yolks
 - mix the yolks with the sugar until it is dissolved
 - add in the vannilated sugar
 - slowly add the condensed milk, keep mixing